310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Tomoya %}
-If you think about it, since they were just talking about his past with his lover and all… it feels like he’s probably gonna die soon.
+If you think about it meta-wise, since they were just talking about his past with his lover and all… it feels like he’s probably gonna die soon.
 {% endbubble %}

 {% bubble Midori %}
-Yeah, I totally know what you mean… This guy’s likely gonna die…
+Yeah, I totally know what you mean… That's how you know the character's gonna die…
 {% endbubble %}

 {% bubble Chiaki mgn %}